hamidb80/hypothesis-of-understanding/readme.md

 ### A Question: What is the measurement for complexity or difficulty of a problem?

-the turning point was when in a online class, the teacher classified a question with answer of about 2 pages long as "*very simple*", it got me thinking  that "*what is the real measurement of simplicity*?"
+the turning point was when in a class, the teacher classified a question with answer of about 2 pages long as "*very simple*", it got me thinking  that "*what is the real measurement of simplicity*?"

 ### A Problem: Why are Mind-Maps per se useless